ideal-lab5/iris-docs/src/chapter_1.md

   - Iris incentivizes storage of data that is more widely accessed, but also allows individuals to reserve storage space within the network.

 ## Vision
-The big picture is for Iris to act as a storage parachain in polkadot and kusama.
-We envision that a vast number of dapps using our decentralized storage scheme could be made possible.

-The initial motivation of Iris is to solve the "streaming problem": As the number of streaming services with exclusive rights to content increases, the actual content to which consumers have access diminishes along with the siloing of data.
+The initial motivation of Iris is to solve the “streaming problem”: As the number of streaming services with exclusive rights to content increases, the actual content to which consumers have access diminishes due to the arbitrary cloistering of content.
 In a decentralized approach, individual content owners can retain ownership of their content while doing away with a subscription based model.
+However, Iris may facilitate a plethora of applications whose scope is far beyond streaming.
+Iris’ goal is to be a general cross chain storage layer for parachains, smart contracts, or parathreads in the polkadot and kusama ecosystems.

 https://github.com/w3f/Grants-Program/blob/master/applications/iris.md